Wiedemann–Franz law: Temperature dependence

-As the temperature tends to 0K, inelastic scattering becomes weak and promotes large q scattering values (trajectory a in the figure).
-For each electron transported a thermal excitation is also carried and the Lorenz number is reached L = L0.
+As the temperature tends to 0 K, inelastic scattering becomes weak and promotes large q scattering values (trajectory a in the figure).
+For each electron transported, a thermal excitation is also carried and the Lorenz number is reached L = L0.
 Note that in a perfect metal, inelastic scattering would be completely absent in the limit $T\rightarrow 0$ K and the thermal conductivity would vanish $\kappa\rightarrow 0; L\rightarrow 0$.

-At finite temperature small q scattering values are possible (trajectory b in the figure) and electron can be transported without the transport of a thermal excitation L(T) < L0.
+At finite temperature small q scattering values are possible (trajectory b in the figure) and electrons can be transported without the transport of a thermal excitation L(T) < L0.

-At higher temperatures, the contribution of phonon to thermal transport in a system becomes important.
+At higher temperatures, the contribution of phonons to thermal transport in a system becomes important.
 This can lead to L(T) > L0.
 Above the Debye temperature the phonon contribution to thermal transport is constant and the ratio L(T) is again found constant.